GHCFW/WorkshopExercise23/Instructions for RP Pi Board Setup.md

 ![alt text](https://github.com/GHCFW/WorkshopExercise23/blob/main/images/save_code_on_rp.jpg)

+Attach any external peripherals that you are programming to the board using connecting wires or a breadboard.
+Ensure the GPIO pins you use to connect the peripherals matches the code's expectations!

 Now you are ready to hit play.
 Select the run button to run your code on the board as shown below:

 ![alt text](https://github.com/GHCFW/WorkshopExercise23/blob/main/images/run_the_code.jpg)